 Sometimes, the routine is more involved.
 If your diabetes is not well-controlled, you may need three or four shots a day.
 Some of that insulin may be the "short-acting" type, which means you have to calculate how big your dose should be before you take it, usually before a meal.
 That means you’ll be testing your blood sugar with a glucose meter, doing some math, and then taking a shot.

 It can seem like a lot to learn at first, says Toby Smithson, a certified diabetes educator in Hilton Head, SC.

 "When you're newly diagnosed, you can feel overwhelmed physically and emotionally," she says.

-Her routine is pretty typical for someone with that type.
-She checks her blood sugar about 8-10 times a day so she can make sure it isn't going too high or too low, and so she can figure out how much insulin she needs.
+Smithson also has diabetes, and her routine is pretty typical.
+She checks her blood sugar a few times a day so she can make sure it isn't going too high or too low, and so she can figure out how much insulin she needs.
 She wears a pump, but she has to tell it how much insulin to give out, just as someone who uses a syringe or insulin pen has to measure out a dose.
-She generally takes insulin at least three times a day: before breakfast, before lunch, before dinner, and in between meals if her blood sugar gets too high.

 "I don't know anyone who likes injections," Smithson says.
 But over time, you get more comfortable, and the blood sugar checks and shots won’t seem like such a big deal.